 Yes.
 They’re exactly alike.
 I’m sorry that liberal sensitivities blind some to what’s so crystal clear.

-This is why liberal evangelicals would never have ended the institution of slavery.
+This is why liberal evangelicals (or today’s fake feminists) would never have ended the institution of slavery.
 They want to put everything on par with the brutalization of defenseless human life or just ignore the social injustice of abortion altogether.
 Humans have more worth than chickens.
 Unlike Cecile Richards’ often used little punch line (“This year women learned that if we’re not at the table, we’re on the menu.”) chickens actually are on the menu.
 And they should be; they’re delicious.
 Horrifically, unborn babies are on Planned Parenthood’s “menu” of services, slaughtered in the name of faux equality and corporate profits.

 As a black (biracial) American, I am eternally grateful that courageous radicals decided that one issue trumped others as they fought the impossible fight—to abolish slavery.
 (By the way, the Republican Party abolished it, gave black Americans citizenship, and black men the right to vote in the Reconstruction Amendments).
 To see the injustice of abortion as an issue that eclipses others is a sign of our humanity shining through.
 Take a look at history.
 It never ends well when people become the arbiters of human worth.
 Our dignity and value are inherent, irreplaceable and non-negotiable.